 When you’re with the right guy, it’s easy.
 You don’t have to prove your worth.
 They know it, and they make you feel at ease and special, no matter who you are in the moment.
-I learned when I feel overwhelmingly anxious with a man to listen to my feelings and run and when I feel at ease with a man to relax into the safety of those arms.
+A weak man will make you feel scared; a strong man will make you feel peace.

 Maya Angelou put it best, "When someone shows you who they are, believe them the first time."
 So, don't believe the charming person who loved and bedded you and go into denial about the rest.
 Believe the whole picture and understand that if you stay, you'll get more of the same.
 Narcissistic men will only love you when they want something from you.
 Plus, if you have to change someone to love you, do you love them or even like them?
 Don't' confuse love with lust.
 Love is unconditional; whereas, lust is conditional.

 So, here's the takeaway.
 If you blame the Narcissistic man for your mistake, that makes you the victim.
-Victim mentality achieves nothing but anger and poor physical health.
-And if you blame yourself, you'll stop trusting your judgment.
-Blaming yourself achieves self-pity and depression.
-So the best thing to do is to identify the issues behind choosing a Narcissistic man so you can heal and level up to date better men.
+The victim mentality achieves nothing but anger, poor physical health, and more of the same.
+And if you blame yourself, you'll stop trusting your judgment and feel self-pity and depression.
+The best thing to do is to identify the issues behind choosing a Narcissistic man.
+Then, after you're all better date better men.

 So, remember, when someone shows you who they are, save yourself the trip to hell and believe them the first time.